prettier/prettier/docs/precommit.md

 title: Pre-commit Hook
 ---

 You can use Prettier with a pre-commit tool.
-This can re-format your files that are marked as "staged" via `git add` before you commit.
+This can re-format your files that are marked as “staged” via `git add` before you commit.

 ## Option 1. [lint-staged](https://github.com/okonet/lint-staged)